sensemakersamsterdam/kit/README.md

 # Sensemaker Starter kit
 Documentation and source for the Sensemaker Kit

-The basic kit consists of the following component:
+The basic kit consists of the following components:
 - Wemos D1 mini
 - Button shield
 - DHT shield